tomatyss/taskter/README.md

 - `←` / `→` or `Tab`: Navigate between columns
 - `↑` / `↓`: Navigate between tasks
 - `h` / `l`: Move a task to the previous/next column
+- `a`: Assign an agent to the selected task

 ### Manage tasks